BandFlow25/bndyx-backstage/firebase-rules.md

     }

+// Rules for bndy_artists collection with members subcollection match /bndy_artists/{artistId} {
+  // Artist document rules
+  allow read: if true; // Public read access to artist profiles

+  // Only authenticated users can create artists allow create: if request.auth != null;

+  // Only members with admin or owner role can update artist details allow update: if isMemberWithRole(artistId, request.auth.uid, ["owner", "admin"]);

+  // Only the owner can delete an artist allow delete: if isMemberWithRole(artistId, request.auth.uid, ["owner"]);

+  // TEMPORARY: Wide open access to members subcollection for testing match /members/{memberId} {
+    // WARNING: This allows anyone to read/write members documents
+    // This is ONLY for testing and should be replaced with proper rules allow read, write: if true;
+  }
+}

+// TEMPORARY: Wide open access to members subcollection for testing match /{path=**}/members/{memberId} {
+  // WARNING: This allows anyone to read/write members documents
+  // This is ONLY for testing and should be replaced with proper rules allow read, write: if true;
+}

+// Helper function to check if a user is a member with a specific role function isMemberWithRole(artistId, userId, roles) {
+  let memberDoc = get(/databases/$(database)/documents/bndy_artists/$(artistId)/members/$(userId));
+  return memberDoc != null &&
+         memberDoc.data != null &&
+         memberDoc.data.userId == userId &&
+         memberDoc.data.role in roles;
+}

+    // Rules for bndy_events collection - TEMPORARY WIDE OPEN ACCESS FOR TESTING match /bndy_events/{eventId} {
+  // WARNING: This rule allows anyone to read/write this collection
+  // This is ONLY for debugging and should be replaced with proper rules allow read, write: if true;
+}

-    // Rules for bndy_artists collection - TEMPORARY WIDE OPEN ACCESS FOR TESTING match /bndy_artists/{artistId} {
+// Rules for bndy_venues collection - TEMPORARY WIDE OPEN ACCESS FOR TESTING match /bndy_venues/{venueId} {
   // WARNING: This rule allows anyone to read/write this collection
   // This is ONLY for debugging and should be replaced with proper rules allow read, write: if true;
 }

     // Keep all your existing rules for bf_bands match /bf_bands/{bandId} {